The Succulent Plant Page goes to Families of Succulent Plants goes to

 Stephania Loureiro 1790

 The genus Stephania is native to tropical Africa, South-East Asia, New Guinea and Australia in some cases growing as lithophytes on limestone rocks.
 There are over 40 species.
-The genus includes caudiciforms with vining top growths.
+The genus includes caudiciform succulent plants with vining top growths.
 The heart shaped leaves are arranged spirally around the stem and are peltate with the petiole attached near the leaf centre and patterns of radiating veins from this point.
 Male and female flowers are on separate plants.
 Fruits are shiny red drupes containing a single curved seed.

 These plants are not commonly grown but are interesting caudiciforms for a warm conservatory with space for a lot of foliage.
 S. tetrandra is used in traditional Chinese medicine (fang ji), but at the risk of causing renal toxicity.